Demo Fails – The Door Closers

 - This is just a demo environment, but it normally works in production.

 These phrases are bad, but a good presenter can recover from them.
-But drop a Demo Epic Fail, and you might as well pack up and go home.
-Just a few examples:
+Others, not so much:

 - Our technology will make you so efficient that you can reduce headcount by half